- Is my elementary school required to have a certified school librarian (library media specialist)?

-Yes.
-“A school library shall be established and maintained in each school.
+Answer: Yes §91.1 of the Commissioner’s Regulations requires: “A school library shall be established and maintained in each school.
 The library in each elementary and secondary school shall meet the needs of the pupils, and shall provide an adequate complement to the instructional program in the various areas of the curriculum.”

-The Handbook for Summer School Administrators and Principals states that “all summer schools offering any course other than driver and traffic safety education are required to provide library services in accordance with Part 91 of the Commissioner’s regulations.
+The Handbook for Summer School Administrators and Principals (440KB) states that “all summer schools offering any course other than driver and traffic safety education are required to provide library services in accordance with Part 91 of the Commissioner’s regulations.
 Part 91 requires a library in each school that meets the needs of the students and provides an adequate complement to the instructional program.
 A certified School Library Media Specialist must be employed in secondary schools (grade 7-12).”
-Because a summer school program run by a school district is considered the summer session of a public school (Education Law §3602(1)(g); 8 NYCRR §§110 .1 and 110.2) and Part 91 of the Commissioner’s regulations contains no exception for summer schools, the requirement to employ a school library media specialist applies to summer programs in public secondary schools.
+For more information on the role of school librarians in summer school programs, please see our one page handout.

+Answer: No the school may not withhold student grade reports.
 It has long been the position of the New York State Education Department that a public school may not withhold grades, a transcript, or books from a student for any reason.
 A student is entitled to those items as part of a free public education guaranteed pursuant to Education Law 3202.
 If a student or parent owes the district money, the district may resort to civil proceedings to recover the money, but may not withhold records or books to compel payment.

 Since there is a contractual relationship between a family and a nonpublic school, nonpublic schools may refuse to provide cards or transcripts to a student whose family has not fulfilled their obligation to pay all tuition and fees.